khasm-lang/khasmc/docs/lib/typecheck.md

 desc:

-Typechecks a list of khasm programs - These must be formatted in a spesfic way, produced by the earlier parts of the compiler.
+Typechecks a list of khasm programs - These must be formatted in a spec way, produced by the earlier parts of the compiler.
 If this function returns, the program list is validly typed.

 throws: UnifyErr, TypeErr, NotFound, Impossible

-### `check term type`
+### `check ctx term type`

 type: `ctx -> Ast.expr -> Ast.typesig -> ()`